 What tiny bubbles teach about investing through tough times

-Written by Alexander Jones, CFA, co-authored by Daniel Spencer, CFA and Cory Boddy, CFA on behalf of Private Investment Counsel, who believe in a holistic investment counselling approach to helping high net worth clients.
+Written by Alexander Jones, CFA, and co-authored by Daniel Spencer, CFA on behalf of Private Investment Counsel, who believe in a holistic investment counselling approach to helping high net worth clients.

 2020 has been an unconventional year marked by plenty of uncertainty and emotion—both in everyday life and in the financial markets.
 Given the extremes, the New Year and the hopes of a fresh start can’t come soon enough.
 With the holidays just around the corner, we hope that our clients will be able to take time to slow down and spend it with their loved ones.
 This may involve enjoying a well-deserved glass of wine or maybe even popping a bottle of Champagne in celebration and acknowledgement of making it through a difficult year.

 While savouring a glass of bubbly, you may wonder why some bottles of Champagne are considered extraordinary, and how some vitners seem to be able to produce high quality bottles more consistently than others.

 The production of Champagne is as much of an art as it is science, with both luck and skill playing important roles.
 What sets a high quality producer apart is their mastery over the elements that are in their direct control, such as vine cultivation, timing of the harvest, fermentation, and bottling.
 A positive outcome from these elements is attributed to a winemaker’s skill and process which have been refined over decades.
 That being said, there will always be uncontrollable variables such as poor weather that can undermine the work of even the most skilled producer and can affect whether a Champagne turns out excellent, average or poor.
 However, having a consistent approach over the controllable, gives a producer a much greater chance at success.